Skip to main content

 Updated over a week ago

 You might want to know the product data that you've added to DealPOS.
 To see the products list, you can try to Export the product data from the Products menu.
-The exported data will be formatted as a CSV File or XLSX File.
+The exported data will be formatted as a CSV, XLSX or TXT file.

 While Excel (XLS and XLSX) file formats are better for storing more complex data, CSV files are supported by nearly all data upload interfaces.
 If you are planning to move your data between platforms, export, and import it from one interface to another, you might choose the CSV file format.

-The steps below will explain the differences between CSV and XLSX formats and the purpose why DealPOS provides choices of these formats when users want to export product data
+The steps below will explain the differences between CSV, XLSX, and TXT formats and the purpose why DealPOS provides choices of these formats when users want to export product data.

 Notes: